openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 - Non-goal: To change the machine bootstrapping process, e.g. implementing a CAPI bootstap provider
 - Future work: To use an existing management cluster to install OpenShift
 - Future work: To pivot the CAPI manifests to the newly-installed cluster to enable day-2 infrastructure management within the cluster.
-  - Collaborate with Assisted Installer and HIVE for any related changes required.
+- Future work: Collaborate with Assisted Installer and HIVE for any related changes required.
 - Future work: Replace Machine API (MAPI) with CAPI for day-2 machine management.
 This enhancement assumes we are still using MAPI Day 2.
 - Future work: To provide an extensible framework to plug-in new infrastructure cloud providers.